Reunion Mini Guide

-Reunion car hire is an inexpensive way to cover the hundred square miles of the beautiful island.
-You can choose from many different types of vehicle depending on your intentions but the most adventurous who decide to leave the circular route that links the towns of the island will need a four wheel drive vehicle for the forest and mountain trails.
+Car hire in Reunion is a cheap way to cover the hundred square miles of the beautiful island.
+You can choose from many different types of vehicle depending on your intentions but the most adventurous who decide to leave the circular route that links the towns of the island will need a 4x4 for the forest and mountain trails.
 If you like driving you’ll love the route of 420 bends as it is known locally.
-A modern well-constructed road, it winds through the mountains testing the skill of the driver and the quality of the car, something you’ll be assured of when you choose a Rhino hire car.
-As well as being a latest model, regularly serviced car, you’ll also have the benefit of a comprehensive set of insurance protection and the backup of excellent customer service, all at the lowest available price for such a package.
+A modern well-constructed road, it winds through the mountains testing the skill of the driver and the quality of the car, something you’ll be assured of when you hire a car from one of the leading car hire companies in Reunion.

 - Reunion was originally called the Ile Bourbon after the French noble family